Subscribe to the API Design blog or our podcast for more tips from industry experts.

-Part two continues from the first piece: Invest Wisely - How to Get the Most out of your API Consultant
+Part two continues from the first piece in this series: Invest Wisely - How to Get the Most out of your API Consultant.

 On the surface, APIs might not seem like a sufficiently large or complex business area to require dedicated outside help.
 Dig deeper, and the picture changes.
 Not only have APIs become increasingly complex over the last 20 years, but it's also becoming increasingly common for APIs to touch more than simple code, making the need for expertise in the space even more critical.
 That's exactly why many companies can benefit from working with API consultants.

 When API-related decisions start to stretch a company's internal resources to their limits, that's a good sign that it's time to invest in an API consultant.
 However, as with any investment, it is important to choose with care.
 If you haven't already read the previous article in this series, Invest Wisely - How To Get The Most Out of Your API Consultant, you might find reading it helpful to understand what an API consultant can and can't do.
 If you are pressed for time, however, here are the key points:

 - Decide at the beginning what success looks like.
 Are you looking for increased traffic, better efficiency, or something else altogether?
 Knowing what you want makes it easier to see if you're achieving it down the road.